 "Brain training is what we call Sense Arena," Tetiva told the InGoal Radio Podcast, "And for goalies it translates into your ability to read the release, be clever facing screens, and work on your box control and your skills that are not that physical like skating or endurance."

 InGoal has been testing Sense Arena for more than a month now with both elite youth goalies and experienced coaches while also speaking with a number of professional goalies and coaches using it.
-We’ll share some of our experiences so far, understanding that as a subscription software model we will continue to see many improvements and additions over time.
-In fact, we’ve already seen one new software release in our short time with the system that added more than a half dozen key new features and multiple new drill challenges.
+We'll share some of our experiences so far, understanding that as a subscription software model we will continue to see many improvements and additions over time.
+In fact, we've already seen one new software release in our short time with the system that represented a dramatic improvement to the video shooter function (more on that later).

 Virtual reality has been around for a while now but remains relatively new to most of us.
 If you are experienced with VR and already own the Oculus Quest there is a Sense Arena option that will get you into the system without purchasing the headset and hand controls; you can get just the controller sleeves and license for the software separately.
 However, most users will be selecting Sense Arena's Goalie To Go system that comes complete with all you need to get started and a slightly reduced license fee for the Sense Arena software.

-The System arrives in packaging befitting a top-notch piece of technology, packed in a hard shell case with foam inserts cut out for each individual part that leaves you feeling a little bit like you’re carrying secret plans in a spy movie or a rare artifact to a museum.
+The System arrives in packaging befitting a top-notch piece of technology, packed in a hard shell case with foam inserts cut out for each individual part that leaves you feeling a little bit like you're carrying secret plans in a spy movie or a rare artifact that needs to be protected.

 Sense Arena users have access to a web interface where they can set up their profile (you want the right name on that beautiful scoreboard in the virtual arena).
 It also lets you set up your age group so when you see your scores in training you'll be compared to the correct group of peers.